INDUSTRY

 History

 Acetabular hip cups are traditionally manufactured by casting and forging.
-This method has a long turnaround time from order to final product.
-This is primarily because of the lost wax method.
-This method creates a sacrificial wax mold in which a shell is formed around.
+This method has a long turnaround time from order to final product due to the lost wax method.
+This method creates a sacrificial wax mold that a shell is formed around.
 Then the wax is melted out of the shell and the metal of choice is poured into the shell.
 The shell is then broken to reveal the final part in the metal of choice.
 Then these acetabular hip cups must have some sort of porous structure applied to them, which is either expensive to manufacture or difficult to validate.

-When additively manufactured, the part is originally printed using Electronic Beam Technology (EBM).
+When additively manufactured, the part is typically printed using Electronic Beam Technology (EBM).
 This manufacturing process uses a stream of electrons guided by a magnetic field to melt layers of powder on top of each other.
 The EBM technology is subject to unpredictable failures.
 This is particularly unsatisfactory when multiple hip cups are being stacked onto one another in a single build.
-This creates a cascading effect where one failed part can create a large amount of scrap at once.
+This creates a cascading effect where one failed part can result in a large amount of scrap at once.
 Additionally, it complicates the validation process as each layer must be mechanically validated independently.
-Although EBM can be faster than Direct laser metal sintering, DMLS produces smoother and more accurate parts with no supports.

 Challenges

 Casting and forging parts require a large amount of time to manufacture.
 This method requires foundries that are only justified with large part volumes.
-The long primary process along with the additional steps creates a bottleneck in the supply chain.
-This leads to increased prices, inventory, and lead times.
+The long primary process along with the additional steps creates a bottleneck in the supply chain, leading to increased prices, inventory, and lead times.

+Although EBM can be faster than Direct Laser Metal Sintering or Laser Powder Bed Fusion, DMLS/LPBF produces smoother, more accurate parts with no supports.
 Parts manufactured by EBM technology are less precise and have a higher surface roughness.
 This results in increased post-processing costs.
-More material that is melted must be traditionally machined away and the medical device industry is specifically sensitive to roughness that can lead to an increase in risk of build failure as the build time is longer.
+Rough material on the surface must be traditionally machined away.
+The medical device industry is specifically sensitive to roughness that can lead to an increase in risk of build failure as the build time is longer.
 This does not coincide well with a technology that has a lower Overall Equipment Effectiveness (OEE).

 Laser Powder Bed Fusion (LPBF) technology provides a closer net shape part compared to EBM technology.
 There are also no supports needed in LPBF technology.
 All of which significantly reduces less post processing, reducing lead times.
 The FormUp 350 also has a larger build plate with more lasers compared to EBM printers leading to potentially more than double the throughput.
 AddUp’s FormUp 350 also has a fine feature resolution and a roller recoater which allows for a lattice structure printed with the implant.
 Lattice structures improve osseointegration which allows for longer lasting implants and better patient outcomes.